COMMUNE KITCHEN SINGAPORE

 minced lamb with thai basil recipe

-Yes, Larb is a salad and yes it's traditionally made with either finely chopped lean meat or fish, but I will continue breaking both of these rules.
+Yes, Larb is a salad and yes it's traditionally made with either finely chopped lean meat or fish, but it's just as amazing made with fatty minced lamb.
 Try using medium-fat minced lamb instead of lean in this recipe, and let it cook in its own fat - you will be surprised how this flavors the lamb from within.
-And served with fragrant Jasmine rice - this dish is an assault on the taste buds.
+And served with fragrant Jasmine rice, this dish is an assault on the taste buds.
 Enjoy the recipe!

 Ingredients for Minced Lamb with Thai Basil